The Duluth Undergraduate Research Program Data 1977-2023

 Ashwin Sah, Mehtaab Sawhney, David Stoner, Noah Kavitz, Rupert Li, and Danial Zhu).
 The research done at the Duluth REU was a major factor in the decision of the selection committee in all but one instance.

-In the twenty-six years that the Association for Women in
+In the thirty-two years that the Association for Women in

-(AWM) has awarded the Schafer Prize, fifteen women from the Duluth program have won the award (Elizabeth Wilmer, Zvezdelina Stankova, Catherine O'Neil, Dana Pascovici,
+(AWM) has awarded the Schafer Prize, sixteen women from the Duluth program have won the award (Elizabeth Wilmer, Zvezdelina Stankova, Catherine O'Neil, Dana Pascovici,

-Ruth Britto-Pacumio, Ioana Dumitriu, Melanie Wood, Melody Chan, Alexandra Ovetsky, Ana Caraiani, Alison Miller, Maria Monks, Hannah Alpert, Charmaine Sia, and Sherry Gong)
+Ruth Britto-Pacumio, Ioana Dumitriu, Melanie Wood, Melody Chan, Alexandra Ovetsky, Ana Caraiani, Alison Miller, Maria Monks, Hannah Alpert, Charmaine Sia, Sherry Gong, and Letong Hong)

-and eight have been named runner up (Zvezdelina Stankova, Susan Goldstine, Jessica Wachter, Beth Robinson, Wei Ho, Karola Meszaros, Margaret Doig, and Elena Fuchs.)
+and eleven have been named runner up (Zvezdelina Stankova, Susan Goldstine, Patricia Hersh, Jessica Wachter, Beth Robinson, Wei Ho, Karola Meszaros, Margaret Doig, Elena Fuchs, Danielle Wang, and Anqi Li).

-Duluth REU alumni are tenured, or on tenure track, at Princeton, MIT (4 total, two with an endowed chair and a member of AAAS), Stanford, Chicago, Berkeley,
+Duluth REU alumni are tenured, or on tenure track, at Princeton (endowed), MIT (5 total, three with an endowed position and one a member of AAAS), Harvard (2 endowed), Stanford, Chicago,

 Program alumni have been employed at Google, Microsoft, IBM, AT&T, Facebook, Sun Microsystems, Center for Communications at Princeton and La Jolla, Dropbox, Tesla, Amazon Alexa, and a

 variety of other software companies.
 Three have started their own companies.

 2023 New Horizons in Mathematics Prize.
-Six participants have received a Clay Mathematics Institute Long-term Prize Fellowship (Bhargava, Biss, Maulik, and Pixton) and three have won the American Institute of Mathematics Five-Year Fellowship (Ng, Develin,
+Six participants have received a Clay Mathematics Institute Long-term Prize Fellowship (Bhargava, Biss, Maulik, Pixton, Aggarwal, Sheffield) and three have won the American Institute of Mathematics Five-Year Fellowship (Ng, Develin,

-Eleven participants are AMS Fellows (Poonen, Wood, Williams, Ellenberg, Dumitriu, Bhargava, Holm, Kedlaya, Wunsch, Wilkinson, Hersh, Ng, Caraiani, Tymoczko, Ho, and Isaksen).
+Sixteen participants are AMS Fellows (Poonen, Wood, Williams, Ellenberg, Dumitriu, Bhargava, Holm, Kedlaya, Wunsch, Wilkinson, Hersh, Ng, Caraiani, Tymoczko, Ho, and Isaksen).